TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Encapslines/Index.rst

          nonWrappedTag

    Data type
-         tagname
+         :ts:`tagname`

    Description
          For all non-wrapped lines, you can here set a tag in which they should be wrapped.
 Example would be "p".
-This is an alternative to .wrapNonWrappedLines and has the advantage that its attributes are set by .addAttributes as well as defaultAlign.
+This is an alternative to :ts:`wrapNonWrappedLines` and has the advantage that its attributes are set by :ts:`addAttributes` as well as :ts:`defaultAlign`.
          Thus you can match the wrapping tags used for non-wrapped and wrapped lines more easily.

 .. ###### END~OF~TABLE ######